neuml/codequestion/README.md

 pip install git+https://github.com/neuml/codequestion
 ```

-See [this link](https://neuml.github.io/txtai/install/#environment-specific-prerequisites) to help resolve environment-specific install issues.
+See [this link](https://neuml.github.io/txtai/install/#environment-specific-prerequisites) for environment-specific troubleshooting.

-## Downloading a model
+## Download a model

 Once codequestion is installed, a model needs to be downloaded.